Biochemical Effects of Hormones

 Signal Transduction Pathways

-When a hormone binds to its receptor, it triggers a signal transduction pathway that involves a series of biochemical reactions, often involving the activation of second messengers such as cAMP or IP3.
+When a hormone binds to its receptor, it triggers a signal transduction pathway that involves a series of biochemical reactions, often involving the activation of second messengers such as cAMP, IP3, or calcium ions.
+These pathways amplify the hormonal signal, leading to significant cellular changes.

 Transcriptional Regulation

-Some hormones can also exert their effects by binding to nuclear receptors and regulating gene transcription, leading to the production of proteins that mediate the hormone\'s effects.
+Some hormones, such as steroid hormones, can exert their effects by diffusing across the cell membrane and binding to nuclear receptors.
+These hormone-receptor complexes then bind to specific DNA sequences, regulating gene transcription and leading to the production of proteins that mediate the hormone's effects.
+This process can lead to long-term changes in gene expression.

 Hormone Assays